annalhill/annahill/Project-3/README.md

 ### 3. I've also added in the links and I am pretty happy wit the way the link clicks, hovers, etc turned out with the red accents to create a 'heart- style' (or lack there-of since his poetry is about broken hearts...) in my pages.

 ### 4. At the moment I am trying to add pictures to my pages so lets see how this goes...
+So far it's working to link my images into my main page but I can't seem to get the changes, images as well as font choices to show up in my live page.
+This is the moment in time after hours tat I am going to go seek help.

+### 5. Seeking help.